Back to Blog

 Automatic Core, Plugin, and Theme Updates

 One of the biggest security risks in WordPress is running outdated software.
-On shared hosting, updates are your responsibility.
-You either do them manually (risky if you forget), or you set them to auto-update (risky if an update breaks something and you are not watching).
+Wordfence's annual threat intelligence reports consistently show that outdated plugins are the leading cause of WordPress compromises.
+On shared hosting, updates are your responsibility — you either do them manually (risky if you forget) or auto-update (risky if an update breaks something and you are not watching).

 Managed WordPress hosts automate this process with safety rails: